UO-CS210/enrollment/docs/HOWTO.md

 The primary objective of this project is to introduce a fundamental loop idiom, the _accumulator pattern_, together with some ways of representing tabular data.
 We will consider both _lists_ and _dictionaries_ as representations of tabular data.
 We will use dictionaries (type `dict`)  in a version of the accumulator pattern, to keep counts of elements in a list.

-We will also use a dictionary to expand abbreviated codes from a list.
+In addition to
+the _accumulator pattern_, our application will make use of _indirect reference_, another common idiom in which values in one data structure are treated as _references_ to values in another data structure.
+In our case, values in the enrollment table will be interpreted as references to rows in other tables (much as you might use a "lookup" function in a spreadsheet).
+For example, our enrollment table might contain the value "CINE", which we can interpret as "Cinema Studies" by looking it up in another table.

 We will take data in the form of text files in the _comma separated values_ (CSV) format, which can be exported from many popular